 In rehab, patients can benefit from a range of therapies and substance abuse treatments, including:

-Although overcoming alcoholism is tough, the right treatment can make all the difference.
+What happens during alcohol detox can be challenging.
+However, the right treatment can make all the difference.
 At Crestview Recovery in Portland, Oregon, you can access resources to begin your journey to recovery.
 Call 866.262.0531 to work toward sobriety starting right now.